Anniken Huitfeldt: Early career

 She chaired the Ullensaker branch of the Workers' Youth League from 1985 to 1988 and became a central board member in 1990.
 She advanced to deputy leader in 1994 and was the Workers' Youth League leader from 1996 to 2000.
 From 2000 to 2001, she was the vice president of the International Union of Socialist Youth.

-She was elected as a deputy representative to the Parliament of Norway from Akershus for the terms 1993-1997 and 2001-2005, and entered the Labour Party's central board in 2002, but mainly worked as a researcher in the Fafo Foundation from 2000 to 2005.
+She was elected as a deputy representative to the Parliament of Norway from Akershus for the terms 1993-1997 and 2001–2005, and entered Labour Party's central board in 2002, but mainly worked as a researcher in the Fafo Foundation from 2000 to 2005.
 Among other things she wrote reports on child slavery, trafficking, child marriage and women's rights.
 Huitfeldt was also a board member of the Falstad Centre from 2000 to 2005 and Save the Children Norway from 2001 to 2005.

-Parliamentary politics
+Political career

 Huitfeldt was elected as a full representative to Parliament for the first time in 2005, and has been re-elected since.
 From 2005 to 2008, she served as the deputy leader of the Standing Committee on Education, Research and Church Affairs, and from 2013 to 2021, she led the Standing Committee on Foreign Affairs and Defence as well as the Enlarged Committee on Foreign Affairs and Defence.

 She also led the Labour Party's women's network for twelve years, between 2007 and 2019.
 She stepped down from the position in March 2019, after having been elected the leader of the Akershus Labour Party, succeeding Sverre Myrli.

 Ministerial appointments

 Huitfeldt served as Minister of Children and Equality from 2008 to 2009, Minister of Culture from 2009 to 2012 and Minister of Labour and Social Inclusion from 2012 to 2013 under Jens Stoltenberg.
 Her seat in Parliament was covered by deputies Gorm Kjernli (2008–2009) and Are Helseth (2009–2013).

 Following the 2021 election, Huitfeldt was seen as a strong favourite to become minister of foreign affairs, in addition to Espen Barth Eide and Raymond Johansen.
 However, some anonymous sources noted her as a possible candidate as minister of education, which was interpreted as a way to sabotage her foreign minister candidacy by Labour Party sources.
 The reason behind this was seen by them as retaliation for her inaction to make a clear standing against Trond Giske at the time of MeToo within the party.
-Despite this, she was subsequently appointed as minister of foreign affairs on 14 October 2021.
+Despite this, she was subsequently appointed minister of foreign affairs on 14 October 2021.